-Keep reading to learn about the 4 most common types of subfloors and the characteristics that determine quality and long-term performance implications.
+Keep reading to learn about the 4 most common types of subfloors and the characteristics that determine the quality and long-term performance implications.

 Oriented Strand Board (OSB)

 Oriented strand board got its name because it is created by taking strands of 3- to 4-inch wood and layering them in a crossing pattern.
-They are then glued and pressed creating a board that is denser and absorbs less water than plywood.
+They are then glued and pressed, creating a board that is denser and absorbs less water than plywood.
 Like plywood, installing OSB required the boards to be glued or nailed to the floor joists.

 This significantly reduces water absorption and reduces swelling that is common to plywood and OSB subflooring.
-These engineered panels not only minimize swelling due to moisture, but also cupping, warping and delaminating.
+These engineered panels not only minimize swelling due to moisture but also cupping, warping, and delaminating.
 This eliminates any need for sanding or costly replacements.

 Subfloor Installation Management Tips